February 27, 2018: This post was updated by the author to remove an app that has been retired.

 I did find the bar a little annoying if my fat finger strayed onto it while scrolling up or down — I would get a big jump (especially if using my right hand!
 (Note to self: use left thumb for scrolling!).

-A note on the birds not dealt with in this app: While more birds are being slowly added, this app is aimed at the total beginner/novice.
+A note on the birds not dealt with in this app: this app is aimed at the total beginner/novice.
 Many people will prefer a more comprehensive guide sooner or later.
-All in all, it’s a great guide for people at who are just starting!
-Bonus Feature – Did I mention it’s free?
+All in all, it’s a great guide for people who are just starting!
+Bonus Feature – did I mention it’s free?

 National Geographic Birds